transp-or/pedestrian-control-simulator/README.md

 ## Dependencies ##
 The code depends on multiple libraries, most of which can be automatically downloaded from maven thanks to sbt.
-There are a few libraries which have been developped/adapetd in-house and have not be uploaded to maven.
+There are a few libraries which have been developped/adapted in-house and have not been uploaded to maven.
-Most of these libraries are available on github (https://github.com/transp-or/pedestrian-control-tools).
+These libraries are available on github (https://github.com/transp-or/pedestrian-control-tools).
 They can be compiled and packaged locally thanks to sbt as well (see their READMEs).

 The full list of dependencies can be found in the *build.sbt* file.
 The three dependencies which must be installed manually are listed below: